echen102/COVID-19-TweetIDs/README.md

 pip3 install twarc
 ```

-Configure Twarc with your Twitter API tokens (note you must [apply](https://developer.twitter.com/en/apply-for-access) for a Twitter developer account first in order to obtain the needed tokens)
+Configure Twarc with your Twitter API tokens (note you must [apply](https://developer.twitter.com/en/apply-for-access) for a Twitter developer account first in order to obtain the needed tokens).
+You can also configure the API tokens in the script, if unable to configure through CLI.
 ```
 twarc configure
 ```